stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_oracle.md

     -   Oracle

+        !!! note
-        **Note:** Before running the database wizard, you must create an Oracle database instance.
+    Before running the database wizard, you must create an Oracle database instance.

         su - oracle // oracle is the Oracle database administrator